jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/37 - Mid Point Battle.md

 So he broke the rules, and the extras agreed, and now he's trapped, and I have to get him out.

-He broke the rules.
-Or better put he broke their rules, and watched a digital movie.
+Or better put, he broke their rules, and watched a digital movie.
 The first step is intelligence.
 Let's go on YouTube and see what we can find on Darth Blockbuster.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/r1mLa9Gk4Ow" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A reporter, talking to executives and artists complaining about a new tool.
+A, official reporter, talking to executives and artists complaining about a new tool.
 That's how the extras saw them.
 Okay, so we got the basics.
 Lets use Techvolution, to see if we can get free Obi-Wan, and change the extras mind.

 ## Technological History of the Movies